aditya0811/ML_Projects/Bike_Share_Analysis/Readme.md

 Also noted down the differences within each system for those users that are registered, regular users and those users that are short-term, casual users.

-As files were pretty big ,I cannot upload all files ,but the file Sample.csv contains 1 rows initially (before converting into dictionary format) from each of the three cities files .
+As files were pretty big ,I cannot upload all files ,but the file Sample.csv contains a row initially (before converting into dictionary format) from each of the three cities files .

-This is only a sampling of the data analysis process: from generating questions, wrangling the data, and to exploring the data.

 </p>